L0G1H/deepfakery/README.md

-Sure!
-Here's an updated version of the README with instructions on how to clone the repository, navigate to the project folder, and set up the environment for the deepfake generator.

----

 # Deepfake Generator

 This project implements a deepfake generator using the InsightFace library to swap faces between images or video frames.
 The primary functionality involves using a pre-trained model for face swapping on photos and videos.
 The generator takes a source image or video (main) and a target image (deepfake face) and creates a new image or video with the swapped faces.

-## Prerequisites

-Before running this project, you need to clone the repository and install the required dependencies.

 ## Setup Instructions